zamweis/tetris/README.md

 # Tetris Game

-This repository contains a Java-based implementation of the classic Tetris game, complete with a graphical user interface and multiple utility classes to handle the different shapes, board state, and game logic.
+This repository contains a comprehensive Java-based implementation of the classic Tetris game, featuring various shape configurations, graphical interface components, and utility functions.
+The project uses object-oriented design principles to manage game logic and the user interface.

 ## Table of Contents